Canada's Wonderland: Grande World Expo

-Grande World Exposition of 1890 is an area themed to resemble a 19th-century world's fair.
+Grande World Expo is themed to resemble a 19th-century world's fair.

-Swing of the Century is a swing ride located in the Grande World Exposition.

 The Grande World Exposition of 1890 is one of the original four themed areas of Wonderland.
 It was made to resemble a late 19th century world's fair with expositions from different countries with a particular focus on African and Asian themes.
 The restaurants and washrooms were formerly true to the exposition theme.
 One of the restaurants was called Ginza Gardens (now Grande World Eatery) and had a Japanese theme and a Japanese façade.
 There is also an arcade area (Crystal Palace Arcade) within this section of the park.

 In 2009, the entire Grande Exposition section was incorporated in Action Zone, an area of the park that formerly operated as a themed subsection of the Grande Exposition.
 The section operated as a part of Action Zone until 2019, when the eastern portion of Action Zone reverted to its original name and world's fair theming.